FinchMoscow/FINCH-swift-style-guide/README.markdown

 ### Protocol Conformance

 In particular, when adding protocol conformance to a model, prefer adding a separate extension for the protocol methods.
 This keeps the related methods grouped together with the protocol and can simplify instructions to add a protocol to a class with its associated methods.
+We accompany the protocols with MARK.
+Before MARK, we put two empty lines.

 **Preferred:**
 ```swift